 I wish our bus had been going slower.
 I wish I had been faster to get my camera ready.
 I wish I could have stayed to watch - not to turn an unfortunate situation into a spectacle - but I’m curious, just what, exactly, does it look like when an occupying power moves into a village with bulldozers and levels the place, leaving the residents homeless and their livelihoods destroyed?
 Is it as coarse as it sounds?

 Badly framed and poorly focused, shot from the window of a moving bus, I only got a few lousy pictures of Al-Khan Al-Ahmar to keep as souvenirs, but I’m not likely to forget the fleeting glimpse imprinted in my mind of those people about to lose everything.

 It was a turning point in how I view my friend, my ally, Israel, because now I’ve seen his dark side.
-This dark side is not often fully explored and presented in our Western media.
+This dark side is not often fully presented in our Western media.
 We’ll see the pictures of the angry Palestinian crowds - but we rarely hear the full story of the Israeli provocation.

 Even here, in the very land itself, it would be possible to be a tourist and not get a sense of the politics of the place.
 Tourists come by the hundreds of thousands to Israel and Palestine.
 They join tours where a bus picks them up in the morning, and after a full day of visiting sites significant to their faith, the bus drops them off again at their hotels in the evening.

 The tour buses breeze right through the checkpoints, so unless you’re paying attention and asking pointed questions about what you see outside the window - like why everyone else has to stop and be questioned by the soldiers - you may not notice the controls on how people move around, because you, yourself, seem to move so freely.